Use case

 5 min read

-Connect your brokerage (Fidelity, Schwab, Robinhood, etc.) and ask your agent to run the five-question portfolio health check: positions + values, concentration, gain/loss, dividend income YTD, tax-loss candidates.
+Direct answer: Connect your brokerage (Fidelity, Schwab, Robinhood, etc.) and ask your agent to run the five-question portfolio health check: positions + values, concentration, gain/loss, dividend income YTD, tax-loss candidates.
 BankBridge's list_holdings and list_investment_transactions tools deliver the raw data; the agent does the math and the judgment.

 Who this is for

 If you own more than five individual positions, this is worth doing quarterly.
 If you own a single target-date fund, it's probably overkill.
-The sweet spot is the DIY investor with a mix of index funds, a few individual stocks, maybe some dividend plays — the person who would otherwise open their brokerage app every few months and do a rough mental check.
+The sweet spot is the DIY investor with a mix of index funds, a few individual stocks, maybe some dividend plays.
+The person who would otherwise open their brokerage app every few months and do a rough mental check.

 The five questions